How to Set Up a BPM Process?

 It is essential at this stage to observe the current working methods.
 With an outside view, we will try to understand and break down the explicit and implicit work steps.
 This produces a first draft and puts in place a business process model for the company.

-The other step, which is also crucial for the success of this type of project, is to collect information from the users who are in place in the workflow chains.
+The other step, which is also crucial for the success of this type of project, is to collect information from the users who are placed in the workflow chains.

 Continuous Process Optimization